 BTS a Sky View

 A nice and pleasant move in the city with a view from above.
-Buy magnetic card from machines, fares depend on the distance.
+Buy magnetic card from vending machines ( return change), fares depend on the distance.
 Check the information board next to the machine, find your destination station, the number in the circle next to the name is the amount, select, and insert coins/note.

 Child card.
 Not over 14 years old, height 91-120cm, 50% discount.